Gardening with Kids: DIY Seed Tape

 3. Use the flour and water paste to glue your strips together, making one long length.

 4. Check your packet of seeds to find out the correct spacing for planting.
-Place a small dab of paste along the strip for each seed, according to the recommended spacing.
+Place a dab of paste along the strip for each seed, according to the recommended spacing.
 Then place one seed on each spot of paste.
 Leave to dry.

 Gardening with kids: Make Seed Tape.
 A great gift or party favour idea.